N11K6/ML_Demos/Song_Recommendation_System/Readme.md

 ### Contents:

 1. **Notebook_GTZAN.ipynb** is the Jupyter Notebook describing the method for analyzing the dataset, building a genre classification model, and eventually the recommender system.
 It is recommended as an introduction to the work here.
-If downloaded, it can be used to obtain the audio files and actually listen to the recommended songs.
+If downloaded, it can be used to obtain the audio files and actually listen to the recommended songs - **IPython.display is required to listen to the songs in the notebook**.
 2. **feature_pipeline.py** is the Python program used to extract features from the audio dataset and assemble a feature dataframe.
 3. **feature_dataframe.csv** is the dataframe created by the above pipeline, used to train the classification model and build the recommendation system.
 4. **XGB_genre_classification.py** is the Python program used to build and assess a Cross Gradient Boosting classifier model using the features contained in the dataframe.